Skip to main content

 Bill Summary

-The bill requires the BHA, in collaboration with the department of health care policy and financing (HCPF), the department of public health and environment, and the BHA to provide information to the general assembly on or before January 1, 2027, regarding the reimbursement shortages and gaps within the continuum of care for the behavioral health crisis response system and the reimbursement and funding options at the state and federal level that are available to address the shortages and gaps, including funding for treatment in place.
-Upon receiving the necessary federal authorization, The bill requires HCPF to reimburse an institute of mental health disease institution for mental diseases for providing inpatient mental health care and treatment to a member for up to 60 days as long as the average length of stay does not exceed 30 days per calendar year or to the extent permitted by federal law .
+On or before January 1, 2027, the act requires the BHA, in collaboration with the department of health care policy and financing (HCPF), to provide information to the general assembly regarding the reimbursement shortages and gaps within the continuum of care for behavioral health crisis response and the reimbursement and funding options at the state and federal level that are available to address the shortages and gaps, including funding for treatment in place.

 Current law requires each person detained for an emergency mental health hold to receive an evaluation as soon as possible after the person is presented to a facility, and the evaluation may, but is not required to, include an assessment to determine if the person continues to meet the criteria for an emergency mental health hold and requires further mental health care in a facility designated by the commissioner.
-The bill requires the evaluation to include the assessment determination.
+The act requires the evaluation to include the assessment determination.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status